Sustainable Event Planning

 Contact Info: firstname.lastname@example.org

-The purpose of this organization is to explore and promote academic and career issues related to the field of environmental engineering and environmental science, and to connect those interested in these fields with other like-minded individuals within and beyond USC.
-The AAEES at USC chapter further aims to bring national AAEES resources to USC students, which may include but are not limited to the following: professional networking and mentoring opportunities, speaker events, award eligibility, training workshops, and seminars.
+The USC Chapter of the American Academy of Environmental Engineers and Scientists was founded in spring of 2016 with the purpose of exploring and promoting a wide array of academic and career opportunities related to the fields of environmental engineering and environmental science.
+Through this exploration, we hope to connect those interested in such fields with other like-minded students, faculty, and professionals beyond USC.
+The AAEES at USC further aims to showcase and make available all the National AAEES resources, as well as USC Viterbi resources, to USC students, which may include but are not limited to the following: professional and student networking, mentoring opportunities, speaker events, training workshops, off-campus career exploration, and joint events with other USC organizations.

-Last year, the events we had were a tour of the OCWD treatment plant, Grad Panel, Bee Outreach, Internship panel, and resume workshop.
-This year we will be doing a tour with LAWD and have other professional events.
+We held a tour of the OCWD treatment plant, Grad Panel, Bee Outreach, Internship panel, and resume workshop.
+Next year we will be doing a tour with LADWP and have other professional events.

 Contact Info: 213-740-7770